Pizza Dough Not Rising

 If the dough is too wet and the dough isn’t rising, add more flour at 1 tablespoon, allowing it to rest and absorb the extra water until it is at the desired consistency.

 Check our guide on the 7 Hydration Percentages that Make the Best Pizza for more on this subject.

 Check the Salt Content

-The overly salty dough will ultimately cause the yeast to be less active and make your dough weaker or not rise at all.
+The overly salty dough will ultimately cause the yeast to be less active and weaken your dough or not rise.

-You need to have enough salt added to your dough recipe to give it flavor, but the salt content should not be more than 5% of your flour.
+You need to add enough salt to your dough recipe to give it flavor, but the salt content should not exceed 5% of your flour.

 This ratio is calculated based on a percent of the flour weight.
 The ideal percentage of salt ranges from 2.5% to 5%, depending on the pizza you are making.

 Here’s What You Can Do if the Problem is the Salt